naztekinalp/EPAM-JavaTestAuto-HW1/README.md

-Repository for JavaTestAuto course on EPAM.
+Repository for JavaTestAuto course on EPAM Systems.